July reopening planned for Mandan library; book sale set Saturday

 Officials plan a public celebration to mark that achievement and also the 15th anniversary of the merger of the county and city libraries.

-Meanwhile, the Friends of the Morton Mandan Public Library will host a book sale and donation drive on Saturday.
+Meanwhile, the Friends of the Morton Mandan Public Library will be hosting a book sale and donation drive on Saturday.

 The project